 There are also several non-profit organizations that take part in these programs.
 Some examples include Cancer Care Inc. (phone 866-552-6729) which will help patients who are fighting cancer.
 Assistance is available for their immediate family members as well.

 You have to search the web and contact many different companies and organizations.
 When you do perform your search you have to be very specific.
 Most programs are readily listed, such as the Healthwell Foundation ((800) 675-8416) which can help patients who can’t afford their copays.
 Another option is the United Healthcare Children's Foundation, which can assist the underinsured with sick or injured children.
-Telephone (952) 992-4459.
+Their telephone number is (952) 992-4459.

-A good non-profit or government agency will guide you through the search, review, and application process.
-A solid organization will basically “hold your hand” as much as possible.
+A good non-profit or government agency will guide you through the search, review, and application proces for a grant.
+A solid organization will basically “hold your hand” as much as possible throughout this process.
 You should never pay a fee in order to apply and always read the fine print of any application for a grant.
 Do not pay for an application either and those should always be provided for free to those who request them.

-With millions of people still unemployed or lacking comprehensive health insurance, be sure to review these programs.
-If you have high medical bills and debts, never hesitate to apply for a free non-profit or government grant to help you pay your medical bills.
+With millions of people still unemployed or struggling to get by, and with many others lacking comprehensive health insurance, be sure to review these programs.
+If you have high medical bills and debts, never hesitate to apply for a free non-profit or government grant.
+There are some cases in which the money can help you pay your medical bills in less time.
 It can be the best solution for your problem and will help reduce your stress during a difficult period.

 Like this site?